-Corcoran Global Living, Affiliate of The Corcoran Group, Welcomes Northern California's Terra Firma Global Properties As Part of Continuing Growth
+Corcoran Global Living, Affiliate of The Corcoran Group, Welcomes Northern California's Terra Firma Global Partners As Part of Continuing Growth

 Aug 10, 2020, 14:00 ET

 SAN FRANCISCO, Aug.
-10, 2020 /PRNewswire/ -- Corcoran Global Living, a franchise affiliate of Corcoran Group, LLC, today announced that it has welcomed Northern California's Terra Firma Global Properties to its growing operation.
+10, 2020 /PRNewswire/ -- Corcoran Global Living, a franchise affiliate of Corcoran Group, LLC, today announced that it has welcomed Northern California's Terra Firma Global Partners to its growing operation.
 Adding more than 80 real estate agents into the fold, this latest expansion broadens the firm's reach into California's celebrated Wine Country region.
 Corcoran Global Living, unifying five prestigious independent brokerages, now encompasses nearly 700 affiliated real estate agents across 25 offices, with annual combined sales of nearly $4 billion.

 "Bringing together these leading independent brokerages under the distinguished brand of Corcoran Global Living has allowed us to create a truly unique environment, one that focuses on local expertise in luxury markets, all while fostering our culture of collaboration to further elevate the experience for our sales associates and our clients alike," said Michael Mahon, founder and CEO of Corcoran Global Living.
-"Terra Firma Global Properties' knowledge and experience in the Napa, Sonoma, and Marin regions of California is unparalleled.
+"Terra Firma Global Partners' knowledge and experience in the Napa, Sonoma, and Marin regions of California is unparalleled.
 We look forward to all this will bring to our affiliated agents and our clients across the markets we serve."

 "Corcoran Global Living (CGL) continues to grow rapidly in California, and this new footing in the state's Wine Country is incredibly exciting," said Pamela Liebman, Corcoran President and CEO.
-"The team at Terra Firma Global Properties truly started from scratch to build a company based on trust and fosters a culture of partnership, which we value highly at Corcoran.
+"The team at Terra Firma Global Partners truly started from scratch to build a company based on trust and fosters a culture of partnership, which we value highly at Corcoran.
 I'm very happy to help welcome them to Corcoran Global Living."

-Corcoran Global Living's partnership with Terra Firma Global Properties furthers the firm's commitment to continued representation across California.
+Corcoran Global Living's partnership with Terra Firma Global Partners furthers the firm's commitment to continued representation across California.
 As part of Corcoran Global Living, the firm will now have access to Corcoran's resources, networking, and broader recognition both within the industry and among consumers.
 The firm's founders and co-owners, Bill Facendini and Heidi Rickerd-Rizzo, will now serve as partners with Corcoran Global Living.

-"We are proud to join forces with Corcoran Global Living in the shared effort of exceptional client and agent service," said Bill Facendini, broker/owner for Terra Firma Global Properties, now partner at Corcoran Global Living.
+"We are proud to join forces with Corcoran Global Living in the shared effort of exceptional client and agent service," said Bill Facendini, broker/owner for Terra Firma Global Partners, now partner at Corcoran Global Living.
 "We've long strived to make this business a team sport – and we've been able to see firsthand how Corcoran Global Living also believes in giving back time, talent, and treasure in all of the communities it lives and works in.
 We couldn't be more excited to now be a part of that."

-"I feel blessed that we've found a partner in Corcoran Global Living that for me, feels like family – one that we have great comfort and confidence in," said Heidi Rickerd-Rizzo, broker/owner for Terra Firma Global Properties, now partner at Corcoran Global Living.
+"I feel blessed that we've found a partner in Corcoran Global Living that for me, feels like family – one that we have great comfort and confidence in," said Heidi Rickerd-Rizzo, broker/owner for Terra Firma Global Partners, now partner at Corcoran Global Living.
 "As someone who has held tightly to our vision and our 'story' as a company, I can enthusiastically move forward into our next chapter and the future we're building with this great team."

-Terra Firma Global Properties' client base is located throughout the North Bay across Marin, Sonoma and Napa counties.
+Terra Firma Global Partners' client base is located throughout the North Bay across Marin, Sonoma and Napa counties.
 Widely known as a preeminent wine region, the area has even more to offer beyond some of the finest wines in the world.
 The region encompasses sprawling private estates, bucolic farm and ranch properties, suburban enclaves dotted along California's Highway 101, forested settings among the coastal redwoods, and to the furthest western edge, the dramatic California coastline from Sea Ranch to Bodega Bay.
 Throughout the region, their agents build lasting client relationships through their fierce commitment to integrity, communication and service.

 About The Corcoran Group